Eudald1601/ARQSOFT/README.md

 - list, graph, tree ...

 PROLEM: Traveise the structure ( visit all us elements) and while visiting each element, perform a task which dpends on the type of the element

+I have toperform a traversal1 on this structre on ElementA objects, this traversal1 will does certain task on ElementB traversal1 will perform a different task.
+The problem is to whom I hae to assign traversal1?
+GRASP Pattern: Polymorphism specify abstract method on Element, and program different implementations in ElementA and ElementB.

+Imagine that my project has to implement, not one traversal, but P traversals.